*Caution: All italic text is generated by AI at:

 All of THIS, in the face of the self-evidence that our CULTURE IS SHARED AND DISTRIBUTIVE!

 So what did many Capitalist Corporations do?
-They adapted to and embraced the Wokeness: counter-culture conformity.
-This is ironic because as discussed in our Wokeness AI writer article, that wokeness is being used by Corporate interests to distract from the growing inequality among the classes, and direct it at the inequality among the races.
+They adapted to and embraced the counter-culture conformity.
+This is ironic because as discussed previously, wokeness is being used by Corporate interests to distract from the growing inequality among the classes, and direct it at the inequality among the races.
 The irony being that the cultural upheaval is a Marxist, Communist, philosophically designed construct to undermine the dominant culture in order to bring down Capitalism.
 But did it ever account for counter-culture conformity that Capitalism had evolved?

 There appears to be a conflict between Critical Race Theory, and the Wokeness it spawned.
 It can be perceived as a natural changing of the culture as the old replaced by the new, but I do honestly propose that some strange factions will most likely develop out of this conflict.
 As an old aphorism states (adjusted by me): political parties often eat their own.